 Working long hours to complete a construction project on time and within budget keeps us up at night construction industry.

-Here are our our 20 favorite construction songs, plus other favorites that construction professionals have shared, that keep us going.
+Here are our top 20 favorite construction songs, plus other favorites that construction professionals have shared, to help keep you going.